NeoMedSys/.github/profile/README.md

 1.3 Ambitions

-> 🚀 Our mission is to improve diagnostics, disease characterization, treatment planning, and medical research by bringing AI and modern software engineering to the healthcare organizations
+> 🚀 Our mission is to improve diagnostics, disease characterization, treatment planning, and medical research by bringing AI and modern software engineering to the HCO

-> :sparkles: The vision is to rally the workflow of clinics and research departments under one flag by becoming a trustworthy, agile and modern centralized system provider
+> 👀 The vision is to rally the clinics, offices and research departments on one platform by becoming a trustworthy, agile and modern centralized system provider

 <br>